"Kids! Come say hello, your brother's back from the hospital to see you!" announced Remus as he and Harry entered the family home.

 "She didn't take this whole injury thing pretty well did she?"

 Remus just chuckled as he sat down on the stool to untie his boots, preferring to do it the muggle way as opposed to using his wand.

 "Well it's not something to be taken lightly Harry but yes, your mother was very upset after the match, and unless you can somehow prove to her that you're absolutely fine, I don't think you're going to be allowed on a broomstick anytime soon, at least in her eyes."

 "But I'm fine now," countered Harry.
-"Madame Pomphrey's treatment worked perfectly, haven't had a single headache in a little less then a week."
+"Madame Pomfrey's treatment worked perfectly, haven't had a single headache in a little less than a week."

 Remus just looked up at him and smiled.
 "Well that's definitely good news, but Quidditch is a dangerous game.
 Not only is there the risk of being hit by another Bludger, but there's also collisions, falls, and that's not even factoring in the constant g-forces you put your body through when you're flying through the air.
 Sorry cub but it's going to take quite a bit of convincing on your part for her to accept you playing the game again."